-Here’s a chapter of the book, The Nocturnals, I’ve been working on way longer than I’m going to admit.
-Enjoy.
+The Nocturnals, is a book I’ve been working on way longer than I’m going to admit.
+Enjoy the first chapter.
 (This is just a first draft, there are typos, and this version may not make it to the actual book.)

 “’Leave the flamethrower at home,’ you said.
 ‘We won’t need it.
 It’s only one ghoul,’” Samantha mocked as she beheaded the nocturnal beside her, nearly slipping on the remains of their last victim.
 “Next time, I’m bringing the damn flamethrower, if we make it out of here alive.”

 “I already said I’m sorry.
 There was only supposed to be one, a cake walk,” Roman said using his foot to hold down the body as he pried his ax from its remains.
 He slammed the ax down again, severing the head.
 Thick black blood oozed into a pool at his feet.
 “How was I supposed to know they have a nest?”

 Pain seared down Sam’s back as claws sliced shoulder to hip.
 Bright crimson blood colored her white t-shirt, highlighting her wounds.
 Sam elbowed the nocturnal behind her and attacked the closest to her with her sword.

 “The large number of missing people should have been your first clue, Sherlock.”
 She sliced at her attacker and tried to take stock of the situation.
 They’d taken down three so far.
 There were two more in the room and God only knew how many in the next room over.
 She didn’t like their odds.
 Decapitation would kill them, but they’d already died once and it didn’t seem to stick.
 So, to avoid any magical interference, they’d have to purge them with fire.

 Roman didn’t reply.
 They had to focus on surviving.
 Sam planed to lecture him later and that would be an interesting role reversal.
 Roman had delivered so many of those chats to her the last few years.